'Google Translate' App - for both Desktop and Mobiles (Android and iPhones)

 In the above context, please read about the power-packed and versatile 'Gboard app' too - here

 All said and done, along with the versatile 'Gboard' app, if Google can make the 'Google Translate' app also available for free as an installable Desktop application, operating in all operating systems, working across all the applications, without restrictions of any kind, nothing like it.
 Really.
 I will give my life-long salutes and prostrations to Google, from the very bottom of my heart.
 I think this WILL surely happen, sooner than later (at least in Chrome notebooks, to start with).
-If interested, you may please read inno.html and inno-help.html in this context.
+If interested, you may please read inno.php and inno-help.php in this context.
 Thanks.

 Date of creation of this web page: 2-September-2019 (Monday)